-There are different kinds of AFib.
-The kind you have depends on the reason for it and on how long it lasts.
-When your heartbeat returns to normal within 7 days on its own or with treatment, it's known as paroxysmal atrial fibrillation.
+Atrial fibrillation (AFib) is a type of irregular heartbeat.
+If you have it, your doctor will classify yours by the reason for it and on how long it lasts.
+When your heartbeat returns to normal within 7 days, on its own or with treatment, it's known as paroxysmal atrial fibrillation.

 It can happen a few times a year or as often as every day.
 It often becomes a permanent condition that needs regular treatment.

 Doctors don't always know what causes paroxysmal atrial fibrillation.
-It often happens because your heart has been damaged by things like coronary heart disease or high blood pressure.
+It often happens because things like coronary heart disease or high blood pressure damage your heart.
 If that damage affects the part of your heart that sends the electrical pulses that control your heartbeat, those pulses can come too fast or at the wrong time.

 You're more likely to have paroxysmal atrial fibrillation as you get older.
 Your odds also go up if you have:

 - A condition known as pericarditis, which happens when the area around your heart gets inflamed

 People who drink several alcoholic drinks at a time sometimes have paroxysmal atrial fibrillation.
 Doctors don't know, though, why this happens.
 This is sometimes called "holiday heart syndrome" because it was first noticed after weekends or holidays when many people drink more.

 If your doctor thinks you have atrial fibrillation, he'll give you an exam and ask questions about your medical and family history.
 He'll also ask about your symptoms and if you smoke or drink caffeine or alcohol.